Translation:That restaurant was lively.

 Hope that helped!

-The way I was taught was that -na adjective + でした is the way -na adjectives are conjugated for positive past tense.
-And -い adjectives are conjugated dropping the い and adding かったです.
+I was taught that -na adjective + でした is the way -na adjectives are conjugated for positive past tense and じゃなかったら for negative past tense.

-This is more or less what you just said and either way it comes out the same.
-However, I would find it confusing to think of the -na adjectives as not being conjugated at all.
+I would find it confusing to think of the -na adjectives as not being conjugated at all.
 It's easier for me to think of the -na adjectives and -i adjectives as being conjugated differently.
-It just so happens that the -na adjectives are conjugated the same way as です.